thycotic/dsv-docs/product/quickstart/policies/index.md

     "version": "0"
     }
     ```
 1. Initialize with the devopsusr1 account.
 In order to test the permissions granted to devopsusr1 we need to initialize the account.
 This will create a new profile for devopsusr1 in your config file.
-Be sure to choose auth type “1” as this is a local user.
+Be sure to choose auth type "1" as this is a local user.
 1. Enter the command `dsv init`.
 1. Choose `[a] add a new profile to the config`.
 1. Enter the profile name: `devopsusr1`.
 1. Initialize `devopsusr2` and `devopsusr3` using the same sequence.
-Once the profiles are created, we will be able to run a single commands as devopsusr1 and devopsusr3 in the next step.
+Once the profiles are created, we will be able to run single commands as devopsusr1 and devopsusr3 in the next step.
 1. Read the secrets with the profile of "devopsusr1".
 This profile should have the permissions to read the secret under "test" while not having the permissions to read the secret under "devopsgrp1secrets".

     **INPUT**: